DanielSletskov/ssd-authorization-sol/README.md

 Pull repo.

-dotnet run
+run command in terminal: dotnet run

-Aftward go to the URL: http://localhost:5171/swagger/index.html
+Aftward go to the URL: http://localhost:5171/swagger/index.html and see API results.